-While you should find a job that fits your interests and needs, there are certain professions that are ideal for women over 50.
-Some of these jobs are ideal because they are flexible, while others are simply popular among women of this age group because they're low-stress or offer the ability to work from home.
+While you should find a job that fits your interests and needs, certain professions are ideal for women over 50.
+Some of these jobs are ideal because they are flexible, while others are popular among women of this age group because they're low-stress or offer the ability to work from home.

 1. Administrative Services Manager

 Administrative services managers coordinate and manage the supportive services of a company.
 They might supervise administrative personnel, monitor databases, set goals for the administrative department, and more.

 This is an ideal position for someone with management experience.
-There is no specific career path; managers simply need to be organized leaders with clear communication skills.
+There is no specific career path; managers need to be organized leaders with evident communication skills.
 This is a terrific job for a leader with lots of experience in the workforce.